-First 'Murder Hornet' Nest In U.S. Is Found In Washington State
+1st 'Murder Hornet' Nest In U.S. Is Found In Washington State

 Asian giant hornets are an invasive pest that prey on honeybees and other insects.

-"Only a couple of hornets can slaughter an entire healthy honeybee hive in just a matter of a few hours," Sven-Erik Spichiger, the chief entomologist for the state's agriculture department, told NPR last week.
+"Only a couple of hornets can slaughter an entire healthy honeybee hive in just a matter of a few hours," Sven-Erik Spichiger, chief entomologist for the state's agriculture department, told NPR last week.

 The hornets can leave a path of deadly destruction, as NPR's Christianna Silva reported in August: